Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei: UHECR Emission from Sombrero Galaxy

 Around the event horizon the energy density of the $B$ field is expected to be in equipartition with the rest mass energy density of accreting matter~\cite{Krolik:1999yc}.
 In connection to the advection dominated accretion flow model discussed in~\cite{DiMatteo:1998bf}, this is to be identified with the regime where the gas pressure is half the total.
 Bearing this in mind, the accretion rate is estimated to be~\cite{Boldt:2000dx}

-Now, assuming that the black hole accretes at the Bondi rate and substituting (\ref{mdot}) into (\ref{V2}), we consider the case of a rapidly spinning black hole with $(a/M)^2$ not much smaller than unity, and express the maximum emf directly in terms of the accretion rate
+Now, assuming that the black hole accretes at the Bondi rate and substituting (\ref{mdot}) into (\ref{V2}), we consider the case of a rapidly spinning black hole with $(a/M_\bullet)^2$ not much smaller than unity, and express the maximum emf directly in terms of the accretion rate

-The charge density around the horizons of accreting black holes could be high.
-If this were the case, a significant fraction of emf given in (\ref{V3}) would be screened and not available for UHECR acceleration.
+The charge density around the horizons of accreting black holes could be high.\footnote{In essence, for sufficiently low accretion rates, the flow becomes radiatively inefficient and the temperature of the hot gas near the horizon could exceed $m_e$~\cite{Narayan:1994is}.
+Bremsstrahlung cooling would thus give rise to emission of MeV photons, which would annihilate in the black hole magnetosphere leading to the injection of charges on the magnetic field lines~\cite{Levinson:2010fc}.
+When the charge density in the magnetosphere is sufficiently small, regions of unscreened electric fields (i.e., gaps) form.
+For a sufficiently high annihilation rate, however, the resultant charge density can exceed the Goldreich-Julian value, screening off the electric field component~\cite{Neronov:2009zz}.
+For further details see e.g.~\cite{Katsoulakos:2017byr}.} If this were the case, a significant fraction of emf given in (\ref{V3}) would be screened and not available for UHECR acceleration.
 To consider this effect, following~\cite{Rieger:2011ch}, we introduce the effective potential,

 which explicitly takes into account the gap height $\zeta$ as the available length scale for acceleration, where $r_s = 2GM_\bullet$ is the Schwarzschild radius.
 All in all, the characteristic rate of energy gain is found to be